michael-sumner/go-make-things/content/articles/2018-11-28-what-makes-someone-a-good-front-end-developer.md

 The nuances of JavaScript.
 How to use a particular library, framework, or build tool.
 How the cascade in CSS works.
 Semantic HTML.
 Fizz-buzz.

-With a solid foundation of other skills, the technical stuff becomes implementation details.
+With a solid foundation of other skills, the technical stuff becomes an implementation detail.

 They can learned on-the-job.
 And as you get more technically proficient, they can be learned more quickly.
 Sure, it's helpful if someone already knows your stack and the tools you use, but it's *way* less important than everything else.

 ## Critical skills for a front-end developer

-If technical skills don't matter all that match, what does?
+If technical skills don't matter all that much, what does?

 ### Problem-Solving